LiberMagnum/grobnercrystals/README.md

 # Summary

-This repository contains SageMath code for working with *Gröbner crystal structures*, introduced in (insert paper link here).
+This repository contains SageMath code for working with *Gröbner crystal structures*.

 ## Dependencies